Learn From Others

 Most problems beginners experience with surfboard fishing don't come from bad luck or lack of skill — they come from avoidable mistakes.

 The good news is that almost all of them are easy to fix once you know what to watch for.
-If you're just getting started, our complete beginner's guide covers the fundamentals.
+If you're just getting started, our complete beginner's guide to surfboard fishing covers the fundamentals, and our essential SUP fishing safety protocols should be your first read.

 1